KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 > In this post, the focus is on Proxmox itself, and the central Firewall, which will be OPNSense.

-The code of the project can be find in my [GitHub Repository](https://github.com/KostasKoutrou/kostas-seclab)
+The code of the project can be find in the project's [GitHub Repository](https://github.com/KostasKoutrou/kostas-seclab)

+So let's get started with the configurations.

 ## Automate Proxmox